b00tc4mp/gae-spring-rest-quickstart/readme.md

 http://localhost:8080/hello/put-a-name-here

-3) to receive a json data with a test message
+3) to receive a json data with a sample message

 http://localhost:8080/hellojson

 - to deploy it in gae

-1) create your new project in gae console
+1) create a new project in gae console

-2) set your project id and version in appengine xml (see WEB-INF)
+2) set that project id and version in appengine xml (see WEB-INF)

 3) mvn appengine:update